gitcoinambassadors/welcome/StevenHatzakis.md

 Just a few year's ago I started to experiment with computer programming and it developed into an exciting adventure.

 I'm passionate about building applications that empower users to be more self-reliant and take control of their own cybersecurity, including the use of cryptography and cryptocurrencies.
-Areas of interest include low-level code (machine readable binary, dealing with bytes, etc..), compression alogirthms, notataion schemes, encryption algorithms, hash functions and new innovations in cryptography applicable to consumers and commerce.
+Areas of interest include low-level code (machine readable binary, dealing with bytes, etc..), compression alogrithms, notataion schemes, encryption algorithms, hash functions and new innovations in cryptography applicable to consumers and commerce.

 > Example recent map I designed of distinct XOR equations for all 4-bit binary numbers:
 <img width="954" alt="Map_of_4bit-XOR-by-StevenHatzakis" src="https://user-images.githubusercontent.com/5213035/62004693-435b2180-b0f6-11e9-9179-0562c402d2fa.png">